akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I think he is learning.”

 She opened the door and stepped out into the fading light.
-Godfrey was still there, at the tree line, waiting.

-“He will see you now,” she said.

-He walked toward her.
-She stood aside to let him pass, then followed him inside.

 ---

+Godfrey was still outside, waiting at the tree line.

+Before Beatrice could speak, a rustle of feathers sounded behind her.
+Goosie waddled past her legs, out into the yard, and stopped.

+The goose stared suspiciously at the young stranger.
+She stretched out her neck with her head low and wings half‑spread—giving out an unfriendly warning.

+Beatrice was surprised.
+“No, Goosie, come here.” *Had she misjudged Godfrey?*

+But Goosie took a step forward.
+Then another.
+Godfrey did not look away, but stood very still, simply waiting.

+The goose stopped a foot from his boots.
+Her head rose.
+Her neck straightened.

+And then, quite suddenly, she tucked her head under her wing, gave a soft rustle, and pressed her warm body against his leg.

+Godfrey looked down at her, and something in his face shifted—not quite a smile, but the beginning of one.

+“Hello again, little one,” he said quietly.

+Goosie waddled back toward the hall, pausing at the threshold to look back at him, as if to say *Well?
+Are you coming?*

+Beatrice let out the breath she had been holding.
+She turned to Godfrey, her eyes sparkling nervously.

+“Father will see you now,” she said, simply.

+Godfrey walked toward the door and Goosie led the way inside.

+---

 The hall was dim, the fire low.
 Harold sat in his chair, staghound at his feet.
 He had not risen.
 His hands rested on the arms of the chair, and his eyes were fixed on the young man who now stood before him.

+“Well,” he said.
+“Who is this you’ve brought in, Goosie?”

 Godfrey stopped at the edge of the hearth.
 He did not advance further.
 He did not speak at once.